GeoLiang90/final_mafia/README.md

 - Run ./client <br/> In 3 different clients.
 More clients can be included by simply changing the PLAYER_COUNT variable in our code.

 ### Known Bugs:
-- Game doesn't completely end, but people do dominate.
+- Game doesn't completely end, but people do dominate by becoming the sole survivor.
 - Char Data corrupted from writing and reading through network sockets.